 Cons / The exterior of this fryer gets extremely hot.

-VERDICT / The Presto Dual Basket ProFry is easy to work with; just fill it with oil and set your temperature.
-While the capacity is excellent and the two included baskets give you versatility in cooking, in our tests, chicken strips and fries weren't very crisp or flavorful.
+Verdict / The Presto Dual Basket ProFry is easy to work with; just fill it with oil and set your temperature.
+While the capacity is excellent and the dual-basket design provides cooking versatility, in our tests, it only performed so-so for texture and flavor.

 The Presto Dual Basket ProFry is a wide-mouthed deep fat fryer with plenty of capacity.
 Unfortunately, the chicken strips and fries we tested in this fryer came out below average in terms of texture and taste.
 The submerged 1,800-watt heating element managed to heat 2.8 liters of oil to optimal temperature in just 10 minutes, faster than all but one other deep fryer.
 It also recovered its temperature quickly; after our first batch, we were able to fry our next one in under two minutes.
 We were also able to fry the largest batches – 6.3 pounds of chicken strips and fries – in the ProFry versus the other deep fryers we tested.

 Even if you don't do a lot of frying but maybe there are one or two foods your family has a hankering for, this electric deep fryer is easy to use.
 You just fill the fryer to the fill line with oil and turn the dial to the desired temperature.
 A signal light notifies you when it’s ready for frying.
 The ProFry comes with dual baskets, which make it easy to work in small batches or cook two different foods at the same time.